nvnieuwk/nft-bam/docs/index.md

 nft-bam is an nf-test plugin to make working with SAM, BAM or CRAM files easier.

-!!! warning

-    nft-bam is currently in it's beta phase.
-Use at your own risk!
-    Everything can change without prior notice so please pin your plugin version to avoid breaking your tests.

 ## Start using the plugin

 To start using the plugin please add it to your `nf-test.config` file: